spiritbuilder/Christmas-countdown/Readme.md

+# Christmas-countdown
+A Countdown to Christmas built with HTML, CSS and JS.
+No React...

-## This website is deployed
+This PROJECT is fully responsive and deployed
-##   visit  timxmascountdown.surge.sh
+## timoxmascountdown.surge.sh

-This website is fully responsive.